What is a Boiler?

-According to circulation of water and steam in boilers
+According to the circulation of water and steam in boilers

-Boilers are also classified as Natural circulation boilers and forced circulation boilers natural circulation limit is 140 Kg/cm2 above this pressure forced circulation is adopted.
+Boilers are also classified as Natural circulation boilers and forced circulation boilers.
+Natural circulation limit is 140 Kg/cm2 above this pressure forced circulation is adopted.

 According to the name of makers company names

 Some companies make boilers like Babcock and Wilcox boiler and Cochran boiler.
 These boilers are famous on their brand name.